-The University of Oregon is a public flagship research university in Eugene, Oregon, United States.
-Founded in 1876, the institution's 295-acre campus is along the Willamette River.
-Since July 2014, UO has been governed by the Board of Trustees of the University of Oregon.
-The university is classified among "R1: Doctoral Universities – Very high research activity" and has 19 research centers and institutes.
-UO was admitted to the Association of American Universities in 1969.
+The University of Oregon is a public research university in Eugene, Oregon.
+Founded in 1876, the institution's 295-acre campus is situated along the Willamette River.
+Since July 2014, UO has been governed by its own board of trustees.

 |Annual Applications||Acceptance||Graduation Rate||Median SAT Score||Median ACT Score|

 If you graduate from University of Oregon, then you can expect to earn an average of $51,300 per year.
 You also have a 89% chance of being employed after 10 years.